Leave, absence & working arrangements

 All eligible employees have the right to ask that their employer consider their proposal for flexible working conditions.

-Employees should note that they have the right to request flexible working and not an automatic right to alter their work patterns in this way.
-However, the University takes all such requests seriously and is committed to following best practice in this area.
+Staff should note that they have the right to request flexible working and not an automatic right to alter their work patterns in this way.
+However, the University takes all such requests seriously and is committed to following best practice in this area and to helping staff to balance work and home life.

 Examples of potential Flexible Working arrangements: